 If you are concerned about the immediate safety of a child within their family, call the 24-hour Child Protection Crisis Line on 13 12 78 (toll free within Victoria).

 Meeting the needs of children and making sure they are safe in the family is a shared responsibility between individuals, the family, the community and the government.
-When adults caring for children do not follow through with their responsibilities, are abusive or exploit their positions of power, then it is the child protection system that becomes responsible for taking action.
+When adults caring for children do not follow through with their responsibilities, are abusive or exploit their positions of power, then it is the child protection system that is empowered to investigate alleged child abuse and neglect and intervene legally to protect a child when required.

-The Victorian Child Protection Service is specifically targeted to children and young people at risk of harm or where families are unable or unwilling to protect them.
+Child Protection is a statutory service specifically targeted to those children and young people at significant risk of harm as a result of abuse or neglect and where the parent is unable or not likely protect them from that harm.

 The main functions of child protection are to:

-- investigate where it is alleged that a child is at risk of harm
+- investigate where it is alleged that a child is at risk of significant harm

 - refer children and families to services that help ensure the ongoing safety and wellbeing of children

-- take matters before the Children’s Court if the child's safety cannot be ensured within the family
+- make applications to the Children’s Court if the child's safety cannot be ensured within the family

-- supervise children on legal orders granted by the Children’s Court
+- administer protection orders made by the Children’s Court

 Mandatory reporting of child abuse